4. VSM Examples

 Past tense of verbs.
 A similar structure could be for negations (“does‑not buy”).
 Or for modal verbs (“may buy”), although one could also make a structure with “buy” as object of the “may” relation.

 The relation “‘s” is the same as the possessive “of”.
-The trident is only added in inverse order, because the terms are ordered so too in readable English.
+The trident is only added in inverse order, because the terms are ordered like that too in readable English.

 Quantifiers for logics and mathematics (experimental section)